 Modern walk-in cooler units come in many different sizes to suit the space available and storage needs of both small and large restaurants.
 They are often called coolers by restaurant staff.

-Walk-in units are are built from insulated wall panels.
-An entire unit does not have to be transported to a restaurant to be placed inside the kitchen.
+Walk-in units are built from insulated wall panels.
+Therefore, an entire unit does not have to be transported to a restaurant to be placed inside the kitchen.
 If this were true, it could be impossible to get the unit inside the kitchen or other dedicated area.
 Instead, the wall panels can be snapped together on-site.
-Although walk-ins do come in smaller and larger sizes, even the smallest of them require a great deal of space, which most small kitchens cannot afford to give up.

 However, walk-in refrigerators can also be placed outside and fitted with a weather cap over the top.
 Many restaurants have their walk-ins just out back, and some even have a hole cut in the back wall so that the staff can enter the walk-in from the kitchen without having to go outside.